-- The Accountable Officer for Controlled Drugs (Chief Nurse) - Deputy Chief Nurse - Relevant Head of Nursing/Senior Nurse if not already contacted. - Lead Nurse for Medicines Management 14-60139 gary.caughey@bartshealth.nhs.uk - Chief Pharmacist
+- The Accountable Officer for Controlled Drugs (Chief Nurse) - Deputy Chief Nurse - Relevant Head of Nursing/Senior Nurse if not already contacted. - Lead Nurse for Medicines Management 14-60120 - Chief Pharmacist

 The first person contacted will make contact with the rest of the people on the list and inform them of the loss.